Prasert Prasarttong-Osoth

-Early and personal life
+Life and career

-Prasert received a bachelor's degree from Faculty of Medicine Siriraj Hospital, Mahidol University, after which he qualified as a medical doctor.
+Prasarttong-Osoth was born in Bangkok on 22 March 1933.
+He graduated from Assumption College in high school and received a bachelor's degree from Faculty of Medicine Siriraj Hospital, Mahidol University, after which he qualified as a medical doctor.

-He is married with five children and lives in Bangkok.
+He was married with five children and lived in Bangkok.
 In January 2019, the Securities and Exchange Commission of Thailand fined him and his daughter 500 million baht for insider trading of Bangkok Airways shares.

+Prasarttong-Osoth died on 21 April 2026, at the age of 93.